Bishwasghimire-AA/mymarkdownexecrise/h2-shouldTerowearahelmet.md

 **Company Name: JJ Oy**

   JJ Oy is a company operating in the retail sector.
 Our main focus is to provide our customer with smooth and secure shoppping experience.
+As a small business, trust and reputation are critical for success.
+The protection of customer information and secure online transactions is vital for maintaining customer trust and satisfaction.

+  ### What are we working on ?

-Our prioritized assets are (listed high pririty first),
+#### Our key assets

-* Customer Personal Information (names, addresses, payment details): Critical due to privacy and regulations,
+* Crown Jewel: Customer Personal Information (names, addresses, payment details): Critical due to privacy and regulations,
+* Financial Transactions Data: Credit card details, Billing informations etc.
 * E-commerce Platform and Website: Needed for continuity
 * Inventory Management System: Essential for product availability
-* Supplier Contracts and Information: Needed for maintaining buisness relationship
+* Supply chain Information: Needed for maintaining buisness relationship
 * Employee Information

-* Financial Transactions Data
+#### Prioritization

+* Crown Jewel: Customer Personal Information, Payment Information
+* High: Product Inventory and Pricing Information, Website and E-commerce Platform
+* Medium: Customer Service Database, Supply Chain Information
+* Low: Employee Information

+### What can go wrong ?

+Applying the STRIDE model, potential threats include Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service, and Elevation of Privilege.

+* Unauthorized access to customer personal information leading to privacy breaches.
+* Tampering with the e-commerce platform, affecting product listings or pricing.
+* Employees repudiating actions, such as denying responsibility for unauthorized access.
+* Disclosure of sensitive supplier information impacting business relationships.
+* Potential denial-of-service attacks affecting the availability of the online shopping platform.

+### What are we going to do about it ?

+#### Risk Mitigation Strategies

+* Implement multi-factor authentication and encryption for customer data.
+* Regularly update and patch the e-commerce platform to address vulnerabilities.
+* Establish robust employee training programs to minimize the risk of insider threats.
+* Implement secure communication channels with suppliers to protect sensitive information.
+* Utilize content delivery networks and DDoS mitigation services to mitigate the impact of denial-of-service attacks.

+#### Risk Management Approach

+* Reduce attack surface through regular security assessments and penetration testing.
+* Limit entry points through secure coding practices and regular vulnerability assessments.
+* Transfer risk through cyber insurance to cover potential financial losses.
+* Accept certain risks that are deemed low-impact and have effective response plans in place.

+### Did we do a good enough job ?

+#### Continuous Evaluation

+* Regular security audits and penetration testing to identify and address vulnerabilities.
+* Continuous threat modeling to adapt to evolving threats and adjust mitigation strategies.
+* Employee awareness programs to ensure ongoing adherence to security best practices.

+#### Feedback Loop

+* Regular review of incident response plans to incorporate lessons learned from real-world incidents.
+* Collaboration with industry peers and information sharing to stay updated on emerging threats.